hvuSyslogic/EdgeFabricTutorials/c8db_tutorial/README.md

 $demotenant.update_permission(username='demouser', permission='rw', fabric='demofabric')
 ```
-You can now connect to the default sys_tenant and attempt to create a user 'demouser' having password 'demouserpwd'.
+You can now connect to the default sys_tenant and attempt to create a user `demouser` having password `demouserpwd`.

-You can then create fabric called 'demofabric' by passing a parameter called dclist.
+You can then create fabric called `demofabric` by passing a parameter called dclist.
 A call to dclist returns a list of all Edge Locations (AKA Datacenters) deployed in the Macrometa Fabric.

-The fabric 'demofabric' is created in all the regions specified in the dclist.
-You can assign 'rw' permissions over 'demofabric' to 'demouser'
+The fabric `demofabric` is created in all the regions specified in the dclist.
+You can assign `rw` permissions over `demofabric` to `demouser`.

-You need to check existence for both has_user('demouser') and has_fabric('demofabric') to ensure we do not create duplicate resources.
+You need to check existence for both `has_user(demouser)` and `has_fabric(demofabric)` to ensure we do not create duplicate resources.

 ### Create and populate Collections